JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol4_1.md

 It all really does come down to the truth-hungry individual standing nakedly before God.
 As the archetype of our religious practice, we can do no better than to remember that "the greatest of all methods of problem solving," according to Rodan is: "_that which_ [Jesus] _so consistently practices_. . . _the isolation of worshipful meditation, this habit of going off so frequently by himself to commune with the Father in heaven_. . ."
 [160:1.10] (P. 1774) It is this sort of consistent religious practice, varying no doubt in accord with the presence of courageous religious leadership, and in line with the culture and the temperament of an individual, that will lead us reader-believers into that efflorescence of service, love, and truth-dissemination that befits the Fifth Epochal Revelation.

 > Byron Belitsos has been a student of _The Urantia Book_ since 1974.
-He works as a writer, editor, and book publisher and lives in San Rafael, CA. He can be reached at bbelitsos@earthlink.net
+He works as a writer, editor, and book publisher and lives in San Rafael, CA.
 {.is-info}

 > The characteristic difference between a social occasion and a religious gathering is that in contrast with the secular the religious is pervaded by the atmosphere of communion.
 [104:4.1] (P. 1133)